detachedsoul/laventa-react-native/README.md

 ## Icons

 I am using a package known as Lucide.
 It is a collection of icons that are free to use.
 You can find the documentation [https://lucide.dev/](https://lucide.dev/)

+## Navigation

+I am using a package known as React Navigation.
+It is a package that allows you to navigate between screens.
+You can find the documentation [https://reactnavigation.org/](https://reactnavigation.org/)